owenpkent/Project-good-boy/README.md

 #### TODO
 - Wire 28BYJ‑48 + ULN2003 to ESP32 (5 V, common GND, `IN1..IN4` → `14,27,26,25`).
-- Build and flash `esp32dev`; verify Wi‑Fi connects.
+- Build and upload firmware; verify Wi‑Fi connects.
 - Test `POST /api/dispense {"count":1}` and observe motor motion.
 - Calibrate `STEPS_PER_DISPENSE` and `STEPPER_STEP_DELAY_US` to dial in treat size.
 - Optional: point the mobile web UI to the device IP or serve the UI from ESP32.